12th Foreign Infantry Regiment

 Battle of Aisne

-Meanwhile, German armored units managed to cross the French border in the north and entered the department of Aisne on May 15.
-The Battle of the Aisne begins on May 17.
+Meanwhile, German armored units equipped with Panzer tanks managed to cross the French border more to the north and entered the Aisne Department, named after the local river.
+The Battle of the Aisne started on May 17.

 12e REI - 12 REI - Foreign Legion - France - 1940 - La Valbonne - Bar-le-Duc - Soissons - Map